Privacy activists challenge Clearview AI in EU | DW | 27.05.2021

 Privacy campaign groups on Thursday moved against Clearview AI before European regulators, filing a complaint over services the company provides to law enforcement agencies.

 The facial recognition firm has built a sizeable database of billions of images "scraped" from the web, including from people's social media accounts.
-Critics have raised concerns that its technology could be open to abuse and lead to the type of mass public surveillance seen in countries such as China.
+Critics have raised concerns that its technology could be open to abuse and lead to the type of mass public surveillance seen in countries like China.

 "Extracting our unique facial features or even sharing them with the police and other companies goes far beyond what we could ever expect as online users," Ioannis Kouvakas, legal officer at Privacy International (PI), said in a statement.